Resurgent BT comes back to haunt old rival Vodafone

 “With (Liberty‘s) Virgin, BT, Sky and TalkTalk that broadband market is very stitched up and it’s going to be very difficult for anybody else to get a toe in the water,” the industry executive said.

-Vodafone already has a content partnership with Sky, enabling its mobile customers to access sports and other programing, and this could be extended to be a part of Vodafone’s new broadband service.
+Vodafone already has a content partnership with Sky , enabling its mobile customers to access sports and other programming, and this could be extended to be a part of Vodafone’s new broadband service.

 However, Vodafone’s acquisition of cable networks in Spain and Germany has prompted speculation as to whether it should buy also buy a similar asset in Britain.